ihavalyova/DiAtomic/Diatom.tex.md

 <!-- omit in toc -->
 ### Reference level

-- **```referenceJ```** - a reference J level which energy will be used for shifting all other levels
+- **```referenceJ```** - a reference J level whose energy will be used for shifting all levels during the computations
   - the energies of all levels will be shifted by the energy of the level having this J value
-  - in the general case the e/f levels and levels corresponding to diffrent isotopes might be shifted with diffrent energy
+  - if this property is set, in general the e/f levels and and also the levels corresponding to diffrent isotopes might be shifted with diffrent energy
   - integer or float number

 - **```referenceE```** - a reference energy value which will be used for shifting all levels